joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/readme.md

 Each commit is taking a snapshot of your work so far which enables you to go back in time to older versions of your program.
-You will most certainly find yourself in a situation where you had some working code, modified it to adda new feature or work out some kink, find that you've hopelessly ruined everything and would give your left index finger just to get back to what you had before.
+You will most certainly find yourself in a situation where you had some working code, modified it to add a new feature or work out some kink, only to find that you've hopelessly ruined everything and would give your left index finger just to get back to what you had before.
 Enter git.